TITAPROJECT/ICO-Platform/README.md

 # ICO-Platform

-Platform designed with #html, Css, .js and FireBall
+Platform designed with #html, Css, .js and truffle.js